pgadmin-org/pgadmin3/docs/en_US/connect.rst

 Use this dialog to add a new server connection to the pgAdmin tree.

-If you're experiencing connection problems, check the `connection problems
+If you're experiencing connection problems, check the :ref:`connection problems
-<connect-error>`_.
+<connect-error>`.

 The name is a text to identify the server in the pgAdmin tree.